 Dispose of the items damaged by the water.

 It would help to dump things that cannot be dried fast or have become useless in the trash.
 This includes magazines, newspapers, cardboard boxes, and other clutters.

 If you have furniture sitting over your wet carpet, it will stain your carpet and also slow down the drying process.
 Additionally, it might also ruin those items too.
 Hence, clear the room and move these items to another safe and dry spot.

-While you can clean and dry wet carpets on your own, it is advisable that you acquire the help of our water damage carpet drying team.
-We have all the specialised equipment and necessary training to efficiently and quickly get the job done.
+While you can clean and dry wet carpets on your own, you should acquire the help of our water damage carpet drying team.
+We have all the specialised equipment and necessary training to efficiently and quickly complete the job.